 Aqua aerobics on Tuesday morning at Woking Homes

 We have the sole use of a heated pool that goes from approximately 2-5 feet deep.
 The pool is equipped with a disabled changing room and hoist for those who need help getting into the water.
 We have an instructor leading activities in the water and members who need support can be joined by their carer in the water.
-After the pool we usually meet up at a local golf club for lunch.
+After the pool we usually meet up for lunch.

 As a small charity with a local focus we cannot cover everything that could help and support stroke survivors.
 We therefore partner with and utilise the services of other organisations within the voluntary sector to help our members.
 Organisations that we have relationship with include: